paypal/PayPal-REST-API-issues/.github/ISSUE_TEMPLATE.md

 ### Issue description

-> Include as many details as you can to help us reproduce this issue faster.
-Include details such as logs, steps to reproduce, and so on.
+> To help us quickly reproduce your issue, include as many details as possible, such as logs, steps to reproduce, and so on.

 If the issue reports a new feature, follow the [user story](https://en.wikipedia.org/wiki/User_story) format to clearly describe the use case.